Conner Airflow Review

 The Conner Airflow is not the most protective hat of the bunch.
-Its brim measures 3-inch around, which is on the narrower end of the products we tested.
+Its brim measures 3 inches around, which is somewhere in the middle compared to the other products we tested.
 The brim is a lightweight material that is covered with mesh, providing reasonable sun protection.
 The top of the crown is also covered, but the sides are pure mesh.
 This lets plenty of sun through, which could allow your scalp to burn if you have a deep part or don't have much hair to begin with.

 The Airflow is a lightweight hat, particularly for its rigid cowboy style.
-It is lighter than the Tilley Airflow by half an ounce.
-Unlike the Tilley however, its sizing is very off.
-The size medium we purchased is supposed to fit a circumference of 22 ⅜-inches, but it barely fit on our tester's 21.5-inch, size small head.
-If you are considering purchasing this product, definitely size up!
-We read several online reviews that say the same thing.
+It is lighter than some of its competitors.
+However, its sizing is very off.
+The size medium we purchased is supposed to fit a circumference of 22 ⅜ inches, but it barely fit on our tester's 21.5-inch, size small head.
+If you are considering purchasing this product, definitely size it up.

 The Airflow is comfortable otherwise, with a soft brow lining material and a removable chin strap to keep it on when it's windy.

 This product excels in this category.
-As we already mentioned the sides of the crown are made of mesh.
+As we already mentioned, the sides of the crown are made of mesh.
 This makes the Conner Airflow one of the most breathable products we tested.
-We also like the light and airy materials in the Sunday Afternoons Ultra Adventure.

 The Airflow is not particularly durable.
 Conner Hats claims it is crushable, so we threw it in our suitcase with little regard for maintaining its shape during our travels.
 We were very disappointed when we took it out of our luggage.
-It was wildly misshapen and we could not make it go back to its original form.
-After this, it was a very strange and wonky looking hat.
+It was wildly misshapen, and we could not make it go back to its original form.
+After this, it was a very strange and misshapen hat.

 The recycled materials that Connor uses to construct the Airflow are very lightweight.
 While this helps keep the hat comfortable and airy, it does not seem like it will stand up to much abuse as a result.

-Retailing for $37, the Connor Airflow is a decent value.
-Still we'd pay $90 for the Tilley LTM6 Airflo if we wanted a hat with this type of style.
-It will last much longer and has a lifetime guarantee.
+The Connor Airflow is a decent value.
+Still, we'd pay more for something more durable if we wanted a hat with this type of style.